Polish train

 I’d like to say that those were the days.
 However, Polish rail travel back then was something of a chore rather than a pleasure.

 In this post, I describe how PKP Intercity – the company responsible for long-distance passenger transport in Poland – has developed since 2005.
 I also share some of my memories travelling on Polish trains.
-Finally, pictures from the modern Express Intercity Premium (EIP) category of trains add some visual spice to the post.
+Finally, I will share some pictures from the modern Express Intercity Premium (EIP) category of trains to add some visual spice to the post.

 Polish rail travel as I remember it between 2005 and 2007